 Testing DNS Using BIND'S dig Tool

-Using the Domain Information Groper (dig) command line tool, you can test against the delegation where your domain is hosted, and you will immediately see whether the change took place without accounting for the cache or TTL (Time to Live) that you have configured.
+Use the Domain Information Groper (dig) command line tool to test against the delegation where the domain is hosted.
+Immediately see whether changes took place without accounting for the cache or TTL (Time to Live) that you have configured.

 Windows users can download the tool from BIND’s website.
 Use Terminal to access dig on Linux and Macintosh systems.

-Go to BIND’s website and download the most current, stable version of BIND.Note
+Go to ISC's website and download the most current, stable version of BIND.Note

 BIND supports both 32 and 64 bit Windows systems.
 Confirm which version of Windows you are using and download the correct version of BIND.
 View Microsoft’s documentation to determine which version of Windows you are using.

-- Once BIND is installed, on the Windows menu open the Control Panel, and then open your System properties.
+- After BIND is installed, open the Control Panel from the Windows menu, and then open System properties.

 - On the Advanced tab, click Environment Variables.